VRushLP/SDL2-C-Tutorial/README.md

 # LazyFooC
-Adaptation of Lazy Foo' Productions from C++ to C.
+Adaptation of Lazy Foo' Productions' SDL2 Tutorial, translated from C++ to C.